dominicegginton/lookup/README.md

 These instructions will get you a copy of the project up and running on your local machine.

-### Download An Executabl

-The easiest way to start using Lookup is to downalod a setup package for your system.

 ### Clone The repo

 Want the sorce code ?
 Great !
 Check you have the prerequisites: